NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 Roster size may not really matter much

-Interestingly, Nagy said he doesn’t think the early cutdown in roster size from 90 to 80 will be a big deal in determining the initial 53-man roster.
+Interestingly, Nagy said he doesn’t think the early cutdown in roster size from 90 to 80 will be a big deal in determining the 53-man roster.

 Last year, teams were allowed to carry all 90 guys through the end of the preseason.

 This year, teams can cut to 80 as soon as they want and must do so by Aug.
-16, the time of the first padded practice, a concession made in part to try to further diminish the risk of COVID-19 transmission and ease protocols (teams that keep more than 80 players will have to practice in two groups — reported to be veterans in one group and rookies in another — with only 80 players allowed in the facility at a time).
+16, the time of the first padded practice.
+It was a concession made in part to try to further diminish the risk of COVID-19 transmission and ease protocols (teams that keep more than 80 players will have to practice in two groups — reported to be veterans in one group and rookies in another — with only 80 players allowed in the facility at a time).

-Nagy says teams will mostly be cutting players they’d likely end up cutting later, anyway.
+Nagy said teams will mostly be cutting players they’d likely end up cutting anyway.

 “I think if most personnel guys were honest with you, they’ve got a pretty good idea of who the top 60 are going into camp,’’ Nagy said.
 “That can change — guys come in and they are in better shape, they’ve changed physically maybe.
 But for the most part, you’ve got a good idea of the top 60-65 going into camp.
 I don’t think it changes things drastically.’’

-Nagy, though, also notes that some of those 10 players could be back quickly.
+Nagy notes that some of those 10 players could be back quickly.

 With no offseason program, Nagy says there is a danger in more players than usual suffering “soft-tissue injuries’’ — hamstring strains or muscle pulls, etc. To replace injured players, teams might look first to some of those 10 they had to cut.